 Map series gives you the ability to generate a set of output pages by taking a single layout and iterating over a set of map extents.
 In some cases, you may want to refresh an existing set of map series pages.
 Refreshing simply re-creates the pages using current map series parameters.

-You'll want to refresh if one of the following occurs after creating a map series:
+You'll want to refresh if one of the following occurred after creating a map series:

 - Features were added to or deleted from the index layer.